How to Grow Marigold Indoors

 Best Soil for Marigold: Standard Potting Mix

-Marigold likes a rich and moist root zone – so you are best off with a standard potting mix – we like this Organic Mix by Espoma.
+Marigold likes a rich and moist root zone – so you are best off with a standard potting mix – we like this Potting Mix by Rosy Soil.

 Best Nutrients for Marigold: Balanced Blend followed by Vegetable Blend

-Marigold likes to start with nutrients that are equal parts nitrogen, phosphorus, and potassium (with NPK numbers like 10-10-10).
-For this Balanced Blend we recommend: Dr Earth All Purpose
+Marigold likes to start with nutrients that are equal parts nitrogen, phosphorus, and potassium (NPK 10-10-10).
+For this Balanced Blend, we recommend: Dr. Earth All Purpose

-Once they are growing, it’s better to use plant food that is high in phosphorus and low in nitrogen (with NPK numbers like 4-10-6).
+Once they are growing, it’s better to use plant food that is high in phosphorus and low in nitrogen (NPK 4-10-6).
 For this Vegetable Blend, we recommend: Joyful Dirt Tomato & Herb

 Best Light for Marigold: DIY or Soltech